Who We Are

 Janet DiPietro, PhD

-Associate Dean for Research & Faculty
+Vice Dean for Research and Faculty

 Janet DiPietro, PhD (Stanford University) is a developmental psychologist and has been a faculty member at the Johns Hopkins Bloomberg School of Public Health since 1988.
 She is a Professor in the Department of Population, Family and Reproductive Health and has a joint appointment in the Department of Gynecology & Obstetrics in the Johns Hopkins School of Medicine.
 Her research centers on human fetal development and implications for postnatal life.
 Her position as Associate Dean for Research & Faculty includes facilitation of